 Again, you need to practice in a simulated account first.
 Something we at the Bullish Bears highly recommend for newbie traders.

 How Do You Make Money Buying Put Options?

 How do you make money buying put options?
 Simple.
 Puts are a directional-based trading strategy.
 They are used when you believe the stock price is going down.
 Your options contract will increase in value as the underlying stock price falls.

 We recommend placing hundreds of practice trades before using real money.
 That may sound excessive, especially to new traders.
 You’re probably thinking that we’re being overprotective.
 However, it goes a long way in helping you learn the mechanics of options trading.

 You learn the ins and outs of options.
 They have more going on than stocks.
 As a result, profit and loss is affected.
 If you jump right in without learning or practicing how to buy put options, you could blow up your account.

 That’s not something anyone wants.
 Hence why practice is key.
 We love the ThinkorSwim simulated account.
 They have a great customizable options chain and an easy-to-use platform.

 Do You Know How to Buy Put Options?

 Since there are moving parts in options trading, it’s important to know when the right time to buy a put is.
 You want the stock to move down in price.

 As a result, you will be on the lookout for bearish patterns.
 You could miss out on the move if you don’t know how to buy put options.

 Candlesticks, patterns support, and resistance go a long way in helping you place a successful trade.
 Remember there’s no magic formula to give you a 100% success rate.

 However, the tools are there for you to have the best information going into a trade.
 Make sure you know how to spot bearish candlesticks and patterns.
-Take our candlesticks patterns course to learn more about them.
+Download our candlesticks patterns eBook to learn how to them.